MirrorBottle/ant-dashboard/template/README.md

-# Getting Started with Create React App
+# Getting Started with Ant Dashboard

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## About

+This admin dashboard is made with [Ant Design](https://ant.design)

+## Demo

+You can see the live demo [here](https://ant-dashboard.netlify.app)

+## How to Install
+Just run

+`npx create-react-app --template ant-dashboard`

+A piece of cake, isn't it?

 ## Available Scripts